toidiu/toidiu.github.io/content/reads/flp.md

 For Strong Consensus these 3 properties must hold: **termination**: eventually, every correct process decides some value. **agreement**: all processes that decide do so on the same value. **validity**: the value must have been proposed by some process.

+By proving their results under assumptions of weak concensus, the authors are able to extend the result to strong concensus systems.